holiday

 Other days of national importance exist, such as one to celebrate the country's military or veterans.
 For example, Armistice Day (11 November) is recognised in World War I Allied nations (and across the Commonwealth) to memoralise those lost in the World Wars.
 National leaders will typically attend remembrance ceremonies at national memorial sites.
 Maybe surprisingly, World War II Armistice Day (and victory against Nazism) day, on 8 May, is much less celebrated.

 Many holidays are linked to faiths and religions (see etymology above).
 Christian holidays are defined as part of the liturgical year, the chief ones being Easter and Christmas.
 The Orthodox Christian and Western-Roman Catholic patronal feast day or "name day" are celebrated in each place's patron saint's day, according to the Calendar of saints.
 Jehovah's Witnesses annually commemorate "The Memorial of Jesus Christ's Death", but do not celebrate other holidays with any religious significance such as Easter, Christmas or New Year.
 This holds especially true for those holidays that have combined and absorbed rituals, overtones or practices from non-Christian beliefs into the celebration, as well as those holidays that distract from or replace the worship of Jehovah.[18]
-In Islam, the largest holidays are Eid al-Fitr (immediately after Ramadan) and Eid al-Adha (at the end of the Hajj).
+In Islam, the largest holidays are Eid al-Fitr (after Ramadan) and Eid al-Adha (at the end of the Hajj).
 Ahmadi Muslims additionally celebrate Promised Messiah Day, Promised Reformer Day, and Khilafat Day, but contrary to popular belief, neither are regarded as holidays.
 Hindus, Jains and Sikhs observe several holidays, one of the largest being Diwali (Festival of Light).
 Japanese holidays as well as few Catholic holidays contain heavy references to several different faiths and beliefs.
 Celtic, Norse, and Neopagan holidays follow the order of the Wheel of the Year.
 For example, Christmas ideas like decorating trees and colors (green, red, and white) have very similar ideas to modern Wicca (a modern Pagan belief) Yule which is a lesser Sabbat of the wheel of the year.
 Some are closely linked to Swedish festivities.
 The Baháʼí Faith observes 11 annual holidays on dates determined using the Baháʼí calendar.
 Jews have two holiday seasons: the Spring Feasts of Pesach (Passover) and Shavuot (Weeks, called Pentecost in Greek); and the Fall Feasts of Rosh Hashanah (Head of the Year), Yom Kippur (Day of Atonement), Sukkot (Tabernacles), and Shemini Atzeret (Eighth Day of Assembly).

 Some religious holidays are also celebrated by many as secular holidays.
 For example, 61% of Brits celebrate Christmas in an entirely secular way.[7]
 81% of non-Christian Americans also celebrate Christmas.
 A 2019 Gallup poll found that two-thirds of Americans still celebrate an at least somewhat religious Christmas.[19]